GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/pubsub.md

                 = reactiveFactory.poll("exampleSubscription", 1000);
 ```

-The `Flux` then represents an infinite stream of GCP Pub/Sub messages
+The `Flux` then represents an infinite stream of Spring Framework on Google Cloud Pub/Sub messages
 coming in through the specified subscription.
 For unlimited demand, the
 Pub/Sub subscription will be polled regularly, at intervals determined
 by `pollingPeriodMs` parameter passed in when creating the `Flux`.
 For